 The boxes of books are arriving!
 Lesson plans are being recorded in crisp new planners!
 A new school year is just around the corner!
 How exciting!
 This will be the year, thanks to a sparkly new curriculum, we master chemistry.
-In addition, we radically modified our schedule in ways guaranteed to maximize learning and prevent sass mouth.
+In addition, we radically modified our schedule in ways guaranteed to maximize learning, prevent sass mouth and eradicate homeschool burnout!

 The new school year is always full of hope and anticipation.
 Whatever happened the year before doesn’t matter because moving forward, anything is possible!
 Typically, the weather is still warm and bright and September usually approaches like an old familiar friend rather than a dreaded adversary.

 But not February.
 By February, or even sooner, you start seeing a fresh round of posts pops up about ‘Homeschool Burnout’.
 We don’t like to think about homeschool burnout in September; we like to pretend it’s not going to happen due to some change we’ve made.
 “Oh, we’re following Charlotte Mason this year so I’m pretty sure the laid back style and nature studies will prevent me from gouging my eyes out in January, even though I detest nature.
 It’s Charlotte Mason!”

 However, now is the time to plan to prevent burnout.
 NOW, as we’re writing out English assignments for Day 95 and thinking how wonderful this program is, is when we should take steps to prevent breakdowns in the not so distant future.
 And don’t tell me I’m raining on your parade.
 Nothing I’m suggesting is revolutionary, except in the fact that doing it now, rather than late January will hopefully prevent a breakdown rather than stress you out more when you’re already over-extended.